 Warning The monitor power socket on the back of the computer uses the same voltage level as the electrical outlet to which the computer is connected.
 To protect your monitor, be sure to use the appropriate adapter or voltage converter, if one is necessary.

-4 Attach the monitor cable to the monitor.
-Some monitors already have the cable attached.

-5 Attach the monitor cable to the monitor port on the back panel of the computer.
+4 Attach the monitor cable to the monitor; then attach the monitor cable to the monitor port on the back panel of the computer.